This is the multi-page printable view of this section. Click here to print.

 build ENDOR_SCAN_BUILD Enable the scan to build the project if needed.

-dependencies ENDOR_SCAN_DEPENDENCIES Scan git commits and generate findings for all dependencies.
+dependencies ENDOR_SCAN_DEPENDENCIES Scan Git commits and generate findings for all dependencies.

-detached-ref-name ENDOR_SCAN_DETACHED_REF_NAME Set the name of the git reference to a user-provided name.
+detached-ref-name ENDOR_SCAN_DETACHED_REF_NAME Set the name of the Git reference to a user-provided name.
 Example: --detached-ref-name="$CI_DEFAULT_BRANCH".
 Use with CI environments that checkout commits, such as GitLab.

 disable-private-package-analysis ENDOR_SCAN_DISABLE_PRIVATE_PACKAGE_ANALYSIS Disable the call graph analysis of private dependencies that are not part of the repository.